VISAGE: Video Instance Segmentation with Appearance-Guided Enhancement: Experiments

-\paragraph{Appearance guidance.} \cref{tab:ablation_component} shows effectiveness of our appearance-guided enhancement.
-We omit appearance information by not computing the appearance similarity in line 9 of \cref{alg:inference}, resulting in a matching process that relies solely on object similarity.
+\cref{tab:ablation_component} shows effectiveness of our appearance-guided enhancement.
+We omit appearance information by setting the $\alpha$ in line 9 of \cref{alg:inference} to 0, resulting in a matching process that relies solely on object similarity.
 As indicated by rows 1 and 3 in~\cref{tab:ablation_component}, the absence of appearance information leads to a degradation in performance.
 Further analysis of the effectiveness of appearance guidance is discussed in~\cref{sec:appearance}.